 A Fun-Filled Cooking Adventure

-Motivated by our love for The Garryowen’s Irish Nachos, we knew we had to make this dish at home.
+Motivated by our love for The Garryowen’s Irish Nachos, we knew we had to make these traditional Irish Nachos at home.
 Engaging the help of our eager children, we set out on a fun-filled chopping adventure.

 And we made an extra batch so there would be enough to satisfy everyone’s cravings.